STEINKRAFT Zeolith bei Milben bei Hunden, Katzen, Pferden

 Tierkraft Zeolite Skin Powder with Organic Lavender Oil

 💬 "Since we started applying the powder after walks, Luna hardly scratches anymore.
-Mites don't seem to have a chance anymore." *****
+Mites don't seem to stand a chance." *****

 Andrea and Border Collie “Luna”

-💬 "The powder has helped my mare with sweet itch and mites – her tail is finally no longer sore." *****
+💬 "The powder has helped my mare with summer eczema and mites tremendously – her tailhead is finally no longer sore." *****

 Carina

-💬 "My pug kept getting red paws from licking.
-This skin powder soothed and dried the skin—and smelled pleasant, too.
-I also apply it to the moist spots in the wrinkles."
+💬 "My pug always had red paws from licking them.
+The skin powder soothed and dried them – and it smells nice too.
+I also apply it to the damp areas in the wrinkles."

 Tobias (his pug is called Rudi, by the way)

-💬 "After the tick season, my cat often scratches itself until it's sore.
-Zeolite powder is now my secret tip: gentle and effective."
+💬 "After tick season, my cat often scratches herself raw.
+Zeolite powder is now my secret weapon : gentle and effective."

 MG

-💬 "I was skeptical about mites on my fetlock.
-But the zeolite helped tremendously – my skin was noticeably better within a few days."
+💬 “I was skeptical about mites on the fetlock.
+But the zeolite helped tremendously – the skin was noticeably better in just a few days.”

 Sabine and her Haflinger